 While initiating your A/B test, there are some of the settings to determine.
 You will require to determine your variable first, just like an experiment.
 The variable must be the single thing that is unique between your two alternatives.

 After resolving what you are testing, establish your distribution rates.
 We suggest sending Version A & Version B, each to about 15% of your audience.
 Following the come back of your results, the remaining 70% of your audience will receive the winning version.

 Determine a Winning Metric & Duration

-Following, you’ll need to establish the winning metric, as a standard which you will utilize to determine your winner.
+Following, you’ll need to establish the winning metric, as a standard that you will utilize to determine your winner.
 An example of our winning metric in the email subject line test is “opens by delivered.”
-HubSpot lets you pick from three winning metrics: clicks by delivered, opens by delivered or clicks by opens.
+HubSpot lets you pick from three winning metrics: clicks by delivered opens by delivered or clicks by opens.

 You then require setting the duration of your test.
 We usually suggest longer test times to make sure your results are accurate.